ByteTrix/Media-Player-Scrobbler-for-Simkl/README.md

    simkl-tracker init
    ```
    You will be prompted to:
+   - Copy you Generated Pin
-   - Enter your SIMKL Client ID (obtain one at https://simkl.com/settings/developer/)
+   - Enter your SIMKL at Pin (https://simkl.com/pin/)
    - Authorize the app to access the SIMKL API by following the on-screen instructions

 6. **Start tracking your movies:**